migamake/json-autotype/README.md

 Parser and printer instances are derived using [Aeson](http://hackage.haskell.org/package/aeson).

 The program uses union type unification to trim output declarations.
 The types of same attribute tag and similar attribute set, are automatically unified using recognition by attribute set matching.
-(This option can be optionally turned off, or a set of unified types may be given explicitly.) `Either` alternatives is used to assure that all `JSON` inputs seen in example input file are handled correctly.
+(This option can be optionally turned off, or a set of unified types may be given explicitly.) `:|:` alternatives (similar to `Either`) are used to assure that all `JSON` inputs seen in example input file are handled correctly.

 I should probably write a short paper to explain the methodology.